maesoser/cloudflare_exporter/README.md

   -account string
        Account ID to be fetched
   -dataset string
-       The data source you want to export, valid values are: http, net, vdns, dns, workers, waf (default "http,waf") -email string
+       The data source you want to export, valid values are: http, net, dns, workers, waf (default "http,waf") -email string
        The email address associated with your Cloudflare API token and account -key string